quintype/malibu/tutorial/go-live-checklist.md

 ### BlackKnight config

-The first thing publisher needs to check is blacknight config, Follow [Black Knight Tutorial]({{"/tutorial/deploying-with-black-knight" | absolute_url}}) to understand and set up your initial config-if your project doesn't have.
+The first thing publisher needs to check is blacknight config, follow [Black Knight Tutorial]({{"/tutorial/deploying-with-black-knight" | absolute_url}}) to understand and set up your initial config-if your project doesn't have.
 Once the initial setup is done, you need to add your respective feature configurations in the config file of blackknight.

 Example(Malibu): Publisher.yml -> `enableLogin: true`.